nginx/unit-docs/source/installation.rst

-- Set the :option:`!--prefix` and path options (their relative settings are prefix-based) during :ref:`configuration <installation-config-src-prefix>` to set up the runtime file structure: Unit will use these settings to locate its modules, state, and other files.
+- Set the :option:`!--prefix` and path options (their relative settings are prefix-based) during :ref:`configuration <installation-config-src-prefix>` to set up the runtime file structure: Unit uses these settings to locate its modules, state, and other files.

 - Set the :envvar:`DESTDIR` `variable
   <https://www.gnu.org/prep/standards/html_node/DESTDIR.html>`_ during
   :ref:`installation <installation-bld-src>`.
-Unit's file structure will be placed at the specified directory, which can be either the final installation target or an intermediate staging location.
+Unit's file structure is placed at the specified directory, which can be either the final installation target or an intermediate staging location.

 Coordinate these two options as necessary to customize the directory structure.
-One common scenario is installation based on absolute paths.
+One common scenario is installation based on absolute paths:

 #.
 Set absolute runtime paths with :option:`!--prefix` and path options: